barabanshek/Dagger/dagger/README.md

 ### Citation
-If you are using/evaluating this design for your research work, please, cite one of our papers listed above.
+If you are using/evaluating this design for your research work, please, cite our papers listed above.
 Thanks!